 The Board is responsible for ensuring there is an appropriate and effective framework for managing and overseeing the risks facing the business.
 The risk strategy operates in parallel with its business strategy as a specialty insurer.
-To achieve its strategy:
+To achieve its business strategy:

-- The Company seeks out 'core' risks with favourable risk / return characteristics which are assumed subject to stated limits. - The Company is exposed to other 'non-core' risks as a by-product of executing this strategy, which are controlled to an acceptable level subject to the cost of mitigation.
+- The Company seeks out insurance risks with adequate risk / return characteristics which are assumed subject to stated limits. - The Company seeks a moderate level of investment risk. - The Company is exposed to other non-insurance risks as a by-product of executing this strategy, which are controlled to an acceptable level subject to the cost of mitigation.